Discover the 20 best things to do in Corsica, France, and prepare to fall in love with one of Europe’s most magical islands.

 Spend a Day at Plage de Santa Giulia

 Plage de Santa Giulia is a stunning beach on the southern coast of Corsica, known for its white sand and turquoise waters.
-Spending a day at this beach is easily one of the top things to do in Corsica after a few days of busy exploring to take a day to relax and actually be on “vacation”.
+Spending a day at this beach is easily one of the top things to do in Corsica after a few days of busy exploring to take a day to relax and be on “vacation”.

 Relax on the soft white sand, soak in the warm Mediterranean sun, and take in the breathtaking views of the clear blue sea.
 There is ample space on the beach so you don’t have to worry about finding a spot – unless you want shade then be sure to arrive early to get a spot under a tree.